PROTON®: The World’s Most Powerful Membrane Antiscalant Software

 PROTON® has also introduced five powerful new indices:

-3. Silica Polymerization Kinetics Index (SPKI): The SPKI is the only index that considers both the thermodynamic and kinetic properties of silica to predict membrane scaling.
+- Silica Kinetics Index (SKI): The SKI is the only index that considers both the thermodynamic and kinetic properties of silica to predict membrane scaling.
 The rate of silica scale formation is essential in predicting how it will impact the membrane system’s operation.
-Certain cations such as calcium and magnesium can make silica less soluble and increase its rate of polymerization.
-Silica is more soluble at higher pH, but AWC® studies have shown that higher pH also increases the rate of polymerization at high ionic strength.
+In theory, silica solubility increases at higher pH, but certain cations such as calcium and magnesium can make silica less soluble by neutralizing the repulsive charges; this increases the rate of polymerization resulting in faster silica scale formation.
+Ionic strength also plays a significant role with dramatic increases in the rate of silica polymerization under high ionic strength conditions.
 Silica is most soluble at higher temperature, but paradoxically, its rate of polymerization is also faster with increasing temperature.
 The SPKI accounts for all these competing mechanisms, allowing the user to determine the highest recovery at which silica scaling can be inhibited.

 What is the Chemical Speciation function in PROTON®?